TonyLB/maketheworld/README.symlinks.md

 change much more frequently than the packages themselves) the system currently assumes explicit copies of the distribution files for the relevant packages in each lambda.

-This has two extremely unfortunate down-sides:
+This has two unfortunate down-sides:
-    - All libraries used by the packages need to be explicitly also installed in the calling lambdas.
-This leaves a lot of (particularly) aws-sdk dependencies in the lambdas themselves, where they're not directly needed.
+    - All libraries used by the packages need to be explicitly linked with file dependencies, rather than treated as first-class packages.
-    - Each time a package is rebuilt, the distributions need to be manually copied again.
-    This is toil.
-Toil stinks.

-TODO: Figure out a way to simplify and automate this setup.
-Perhaps using **claudia pack**?
+    - Because AWS SAM is not happy with the links npm makes for such dependencies, each lambda needs to be explicitly built using **npm run build** (or **build:dev**) in its directory, rather than being auto-built as part of the **sam build** process.
+A drag, but maybe someday the SAM folks will fix it.